chaza011/CAT-Vehicle-2023-Lane-Detection/README.md

 The convolutional autoencoder uses convolution layers to learn valuable features from that image as it encodes it into a lower dimensional latent space.
 The decoder then uses the encoding and brings it back to its original dimensionality, but now in such a way that it satisifes an objective function, which in this case is correctly classifying each pixel as 0 (not lane) or 1 (lane).
 ### U-Net

+The U-Net utilizes the autoencoder architecture, but it also sports skip connections that take the output from each encoder block and concatenate them to the inputs for its corresponding decoder block.
+The skip connections maitain feature information from different resolutions in the encoding process.
+The U-Net has been shown to be successful in segmenation tasks as it was originally developed for medical segmentation.
+For more information please read the original paper: https://arxiv.org/abs/1505.04597.

 ### U-LSTM for Continuous Segmentation

 ### Vision Transformers for Continuous Segmentation